Re-education in Communist Romania: Pitești

 Beating were ferocious, inmates were clubbed or trampled unconscious, many times unrecognizable after the violent treatment.

-Tortures were varied; if initially the sole purpose was to humiliate the prisoners, who were forced to wear the toilet bucket on their head, crawl on the floor or eat without using their hands, later it followed to reach a extensive physical wear, which made them more susceptible to crack: they went for days without water, were forced to stay in uneasy positions such as lying down with the head raised and a needle pointing back of the neck or to remove and put back their shoe laces for hours on end; for the resistant ones, a total mental breakdown was attempted, as they were made to eat feces, behave as pigs when food was provided (eat without cutlery and grunt), walk on all fours in circle, each licking the anus of the one in front or behave in obscene and perverted ways during mock religious services.
+Tortures were varied; if initially the sole purpose was to humiliate the prisoners, who were forced to wear the toilet bucket on their head, crawl on the floor or eat without using their hands, later it followed to reach an extensive physical wear, which made them more susceptible to crack: they went for days without water, were forced to stay in uneasy positions such as lying down with the head raised and a needle pointing back of the neck or to remove and put back their shoe laces for hours on end; for the resistant ones, a total mental breakdown was attempted, as they were made to eat feces, behave as pigs when food was provided (eat without cutlery and grunt), walk on all fours in circle, each licking the anus of the one in front or behave in obscene and perverted ways during mock religious services.

 According to Virgil Ierunca, Christian baptism was gruesomely mocked.
 Guards chanted baptismal rites as buckets of urine and fecal matter were brought to inmates.
 The inmate's head was pushed into the raw sewage.
 His head would remain submerged almost to the point of death.
 The head was then raised, the inmate allowed to breathe, only to have his head pushed back into the sewage.

 Ierunca further states that "prisoners' whole bodies were burned with cigarettes; their buttocks would begin to rot, and their skin fell off as though they suffered from leprosy.
 Others were forced to swallow spoons of excrement, and when they threw it back up, they were forced to eat their own vomit.

 During the shock, after beatings and humiliation, often exercised from those initially considered as friends, detainees were subjected to another disillusion: the administration showed no support whatsoever.
 Guards frequently took part on the beatings, the wounded received only limited medical care, in the cell, not at the infirmary, and only if they accepted to unmask (denounce) themselves.
 Frequent inspections found the prisoners severely beaten up, but treated the subject with sarcasm, serving as proof that the events were known to authorities and accepted as such.
 This way, inmates were notified that they should not expect any help whatsoever, from within or outside the prison walls.
 Systematic torture continued until the subjects unmasked themselves.

 The unmasking process consisted of several phases.

 First came the external unmasking: the detainee had to confess all his actions that were hostile towards the regime.
 This phase itself was split into two stages.